atom0s/Steamless/README.md

 No changes should be needed to the solution or source.

+# Compiling for Linux

+Run `msbuild Steamless-linux.sln`, and then e. g.
+`mono ./Steamless/bin/x86/Debug/Steamless.CLI.exe path/to/executable.exe`.

+Note: This only builds a command line version of the application for Linux, it isn't compatible with ELF binaries, only Windows PE.

 # Contributing To Steamless (Guidelines)

 I welcome and encourage contributions to the Steamless project.
 However, I do have some guidelines I wish for people to follow when doing so.